grodansparadis/vscp-doc-vscpd/tcp_ip_protocol_description.md

 ## Port

-Default Port is 9598 but the interface can be available on several port and several interfaces on a specific hardware.
+Default Port for the tcp/ip interface is 9598 but the interface can be available on several port and several interfaces on a specific hardware.

 ## Command and response format

 The VSCP TCP protocol is very much like the POP3 protocol.

 *  A command is sent (ending with CRLF)